vivekmano/flexy205-azure/README.md

 -   [Tips](#tips)
 -   [Next Steps](#NextSteps)

-# Instructions for using this template

--   Replace the text in {placeholders} with correct values.
--   Delete the lines {{enclosed}} after following the instructions enclosed between them.
--   It is advisable to use external links, wherever possible.
--   Remove this section from final document.

 <a name="Introduction"></a>
 # Introduction

 **About this document**

-This document describes how to connect {enter your device name here} device running {enter the OS name running on device} with Azure IoT SDK.
+This document describes how to connect an Ewon Flexy device to Microsoft Azure IoT Hub.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
--   Registering your IoT device
--   Build and deploy Azure IoT SDK on device
+-   Configuring an Ewon Flexy
+-   Testing the MQTT connection with Device Explorer

 <a name="Prerequisites"></a>
 # Step 1: Prerequisites

 You should have the following items ready before beginning the process:

+-   Ewon Flexy device, minimum FW 14.0s0
+-   Microsoft Device Explorer
--   [Prepare your development environment][setup-devbox-linux]
+[Prepare your development environment][setup-devbox-linux]
 -   [Setup your IoT hub][lnk-setup-iot-hub]
 -   [Provision your device and get its credentials][lnk-manage-iot-hub]
 -   {enter your device name here} device.